 Whilst making a Will is the best way to ensure your personal belongings are distributed according to your wishes, we are all too aware of the issues that arise when a Will is not made correctly and disputes occur over the validity of a Will or Trust.

-Our specialist Disputed Probate Team draws together lawyers who have expert knowledge on all aspects of wills, probate and tax planning, dispute resolution and property law, providing you with the comprehensive advice and guidance you need to resolve even the most complex of situations.
+Our specialist Disputed Probate Team draws together solicitor's who have expert knowledge on all aspects of Wills, Probate and Tax planning, Dispute Resolution and Property Law, providing you with the comprehensive advice and guidance you need to resolve even the most complex of situations.